bugbuster-dev/qmk-tools/qmk/QMKFirmata/readme.md

 see kb_scripts dir for examples.

 for compile and execute function example install "GNU Arm Embedded Toolchain",
-see: https://developer.arm.com/downloads/-/gnu-rm and modify KeychronQ3Max.TOOLCHAIN to change path, includes/options, ...
+see: https://developer.arm.com/downloads/-/gnu-rm and modify KeychronQ3Max.TOOLCHAIN to change path, includes/options, ... as needed.

 demo videos
 -----------